The narrative is so vividly descriptive – it is like being

 feet above sea level.

-Philippines and its only outlet is the Agus River, breaking through the north
+Philippines and its only outlet is the Agus River, which breaks through the north

 of the crater rises 800 to 1,000 feet almost sheer out of the lake, while the

-eastern shore is flat, alluvial soil brought down by the many streams flowing
+eastern shore is flat, with alluvial soil brought down by the many streams flowingin from the eastward.
+Except at some places on this east shore, boats drawing 4

 to 6 feet can go close inshore almost anywhere.
 Some experimental soundings in